What is Conveyancing?

 What is settlement?

-Settlement date is the date set out in the Contract of Sale, where the balance of purchase price is paid to the vendor and the purchaser then takes possession of the property.
+Settlement takes place electronically via PEXA (property exchange).
+You do not need to attend settlement.
+Settlement occurs when the balance of purchase price is paid to the vendor and the purchaser then takes possession of the property.
+Keys are usually collected from the real estate agent.

 What are adjustments?